דיה לצרה בשעתה

 There’s no end to problems in the world.
 You go on and on forever and ever solving problems in the world, and you’ll have more and more.
 As long as you are conscious of problems, they exist.
 Only when you discover the real you are there no problems.
 (1993, Session 2)

 The truth about expectations creating reality is the reason why optimistic people have good lives and pessimistic people have unhappy lives. it is also true that most people who believe in God are optimists; therefore, they have happier lives.
 There are two ways to stop being pessimistic.
 One way is is to release negative thoughts the moment they occur.
-Any time you feel anxious about anything, acknowledge the feeling it and bring it into your awareness.
-Let yourself feel as anxious as you possibly can—as if you are an actor preparing for a scene in which you are terrified.
+Any time you feel anxious about anything, acknowledge your anxiety!
+“This thought makes me feel anxious.”
+Allow yourself to feel as anxious as you possibly can—as if you are an actor preparing for a scene in which you are terrified.
 Then switch your point of view from anxious object (actor) to detached subject (director).
 Become the “I” who is observing anxious “me”, and continue to do this until you can no longer feel any anxiety associated with the thought.